DMX to be mourned during memorial service at Barclays Center - WTMJ

 NEW YORK (AP) — Rapper DMX will be mourned at a memorial with family and close friends at the Barclays Center in New York.

-The memorial will be held for him at the arena in Brooklyn on Saturday at 4 p.m.
-EST. The event will be closed to the public and restricted to only close friends and family due to pandemic conditions.
+The memorial will be held for him at the arena in Brooklyn on Saturday afternoon.
+The event will be closed to the public and restricted to only close friends and family due to pandemic conditions.

 No details were given about who may be appearing, performing or speaking.